varya/steroids/README.md

 ### Requirements

 * Node.js and NPM package management http://nodejs.org/
-* Git
+* Xcode and command-line tools (mac app store)
+* Git with homebrew or git mac installer (but with the installer, remember to set in $PATH)

 Once your environment is set up, run

 ```
+  $ sudo chown -R $USER /usr/local
-  $ [sudo] npm install steroids -g
+  $ npm install steroids -g
 ```

-Xcode (and OS X platform) is not required, but installing Xcode on OS X gives you iOS Simulator.
-Xcode is available for download at the Mac App Store.

 #### Troubleshooting